hardisgroupcom/vagrant-elk-reflex/README.md

 In order to use this configuration :

-* download the jcollectd library from `url to be defined`
+* download the jcollectd library from `url from Maven central`

 * deploy this library on all Reflex server you would like to monitor. *Do not place this library inside the Reflex product directory path*.